naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/rest-assured-tutorial-advance-usage-verifying-response-and-logging.md

 #### Ordered Filters

-As of REST Assured 3.0.2 you can implement the `io.restassured.filter.OrderedFilter` interface if you need to control the filter ordering.
+As of REST Assured 3.0.2 you can implement the `io.restassured.filter.OrderedFilter` API if you need to control the filter ordering.
 Here you implement the getOrder method to return an integer representing the precedence of the filter.
 A lower value gives higher precedence.
 The highest precedence you can define is Integer.MIN_VALUE and the lowest precedence is Integer.MAX_VALUE.
 Filters not implementing `io.restassured.filter.OrderedFilter` will have a default precedence of 1000.

 [examples](https://github.com/rest-assured/rest-assured/blob/master/examples/rest-assured-itest-java/src/test/java/io/restassured/itest/java/OrderedFilterITest.java)